 First, there are different kinds of clays that vary in their effectiveness.
 Some are more gentle.
 The most potent form of clay seems to be calcium bentonite clay, Montmorillonite clay, or Azomite.
 These clays come from ancient deposits of volcanic ash (many were ancient seabeds).

 I first read about these clays in “Secrets of the Soil” (which I highly recommend).
-Mainly, they spoke about its use (mostly Azomite) in remineralizing soils and creating beautiful, abundance plant-life and crops.
+Mainly, they spoke about its use (mostly Azomite) in remineralizing soils and creating beautiful, abundant plant-life and crops.
 They then shared some anecdotal information about its use internally.

 Upon researching the topic, I discovered that the French green clay that I was using for a face mask (and which does amazing things for my skin) was a similar clay to these clays and could also be taken internally.
 These clays are very safe for consumption, so no need to worry.
 As long as you know that the source of your clay is reliable and selling you what they say it is, then you are fine!
 To this date, there are no reports of allergies to these clays.